 The California State University, Northridge Music Department has a long history of not only providing CSUN’s music students with an education and degree, but also providing the campus community with exceptional musical performances.
 As part of their effort to educate and entertain, they have brought the community a variety of guest musical performers.
 CSUN's University Archives is home to a portion of the Music Department’s records, the majority of which are performance programs.
 Those from Guest Artist Concerts/Recitals date from 1969 to 2007.

 In 1971, the Los Angeles Philharmonic performed at the San Fernando Valley State College Gymnasium with virtuoso violinist Ivry Gitlis and conductor Gerhard Samuel.
 The orchestra performed pieces by faculty member Daniel Kessner and Stravinsky's Concerto in D Minor for Violin and Orchestra.
 What made this concert so unusual is that following the intermission, the Philharmonic played pieces chosen by the audience.
-According to a Daily Sundial article published the day of the concert, October 29, 1971, “Everyone entering the gym for the concert will be handed a ballot to select which extra pieces they want the orchestra to play.”
+According to a Daily Sundial notice published the day of the concert, October 29, 1971, “Everyone entering the gym for the concert will be handed a ballot to select which extra pieces they want the orchestra to play.”

 Master oudist and SFVSC alumnus John Bilezikian (class of 1970) performed in the Music Recital Hall (Cypress Hall) in 1973.
 His career saw collaborations with such diverse talents as Leonard Cohen, Little Richard, Luis Miguel, and Placido Domingo.
 Bilezikjian also performed traditional Armenian music, and was a guest artist with the Los Angeles Philharmonic and the Boston Pops.